 Next time you look at a painting project and wonder “Should I prime this first?” keep in mind, the answer is probably yes.
 One of the few times it is ok not to use primer is when you are painting over a good, solid layer of paint with the same color that was already there.
 Then, you are painting on a good clean surface and you are not trying cover up any old colors.

-Watching paint dry not on your list of fun this to do?
-That’s ok, Three Brothers Painting can do it for you!
-Give us a call, and we will deal with all of this prime or not to prime nonsense for you.
-All you have do to is tell us what color and what interior or exterior wall to paint!
+Watching paint dry not on your list of fun things to do?
+No sweat — let Three Brothers Painting do it for you!
+Give us a call, and all you have do to is tell us what color and what interior or exterior wall to paint!